elizase405/airbnb-clone-project/README.md

 # Brief overview
 This project is a full-stack clone of the popular accommodation booking platform AirBnB.
 The goal is to build a functional web application that allows users to browse property listings, view detailed property information, and complete bookings.
 The project will cover frontend development, backend APIs, database design, and deployment.
+The backend for the Airbnb Clone project is designed to provide a robust and scalable foundation for managing user interactions, property listings, bookings, and payments.
+This backend will support various functionalities required to mimic the core features of Airbnb, ensuring a smooth experience for users and hosts.
+# Project Goals
+- User Management: Implement a secure system for user registration, authentication, and profile management.
+- Property Management: Develop features for property listing creation, updates, and retrieval.
+- Booking System: Create a booking mechanism for users to reserve properties and manage booking details.
+- Payment Processing: Integrate a payment system to handle transactions and record payment details.
+- Review System: Allow users to leave reviews and ratings for properties.
+- Data Optimization: Ensure efficient data retrieval and storage through database optimizations.
 # Tech Stack
 - Frontend: HTML, CSS, JavaScript (React or similar framework)
 - Version Control: Git and GitHub
 - Design Tools: Figma for UI/UX design
+- Django: A high-level Python web framework used for building the RESTful API.
+- Django REST Framework: Provides tools for creating and managing RESTful APIs.
+- PostgreSQL: A powerful relational database used for data storage.
+- GraphQL: Allows for flexible and efficient querying of data.
+- Celery: For handling asynchronous tasks such as sending notifications or processing payments.
+- Redis: Used for caching and session management.
+- Docker: Containerization tool for consistent development and deployment environments.
+- CI/CD Pipelines: Automated pipelines for testing and deploying code changes.
 # UI/UX Design Planning
 ## Design Goals
 - Create intuitive booking flow